cryptic-resolver/cr.rb/README.md

 ## Dictionary layout

-`Dictionary` is a knowledgebase.
+`Dictionary` is a knowledge base.
 Every dictionary should be a `git` repository, and each consists of many files(we call these `sheets`):
 ```
 Dictionary
 .